Location - Magnetic Island National Park, North Queensland, Australia

 Pride Rock, Nelly Bay

 Pride Rock was found by looking at aerial imagery of the surprisingly flat rock feature.
 The 'Lion King'-styled rock protrudes out into the open air providing the adventurer with a spectacular view of Nelly Bay.
 There is also a granite slab next to the rock and from this angle, Pride Rock looks like a fish eating a smaller fish with an underbite.
-The best track up to this is via a Kelly Street.
+The best track up to this is via Kelly Street.

 The Pinnacles, Nelly Bay